gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

   real culprit.
 Do you feel any pain in the lower back?

-I thought about it for a second, and I remembered that I had strong tension in my *upper* back that Fabienne was battling within Basel.
-I didn't recall mention of lower back problems, and my confidence in the value of my visit lowered a notch again.
+I thought about it for a second, and I remembered that I had strong tension in my *upper* back that Fabienne was battling in Basel.
+I didn't recall any mention of lower back problems, and my confidence in the value of my visit lowered a notch again.

 - I recall upper back problems but not lower ones.